-- Park the vehicle on a horizontal surface in front of a lightcolored wall and make a mark at the height of the center of the low beam headlight.

-- Make another mark at a distance

-• under the first marking.
+- Position the vehicle upright on a horizontal surface in front of a light wall and make a marking at the height of the center of the low beam headlight. - Make another mark at a distance under the first marking.

-Guideline

 Distance B 5 cm (2 in)